dimastatz/whisper-flow/docs/monetizations.md

 These strategies will allow us to maintain open access for the community while generating revenue from enterprises and SaaS users.

+Is this submission being made to claim treaty benefits?